Jiraphapa/template/GUIDELINE.rst

 - Compiler techniques
 - Usage of hardware accelerator

-It is inevitable to note the famous saying among software engineers ``“Premature optimization is the root of all evil”``, too early optimization of the code is not a best practice and may lead to several
+It is inevitable to note the famous saying among software engineers ``“Premature optimization is the root of all evil”`` (Donald Ervin Knuth, The Art of Computer Programming, Volume 1: Fundamental Algorithms), too early optimization of the code is not a best practice and may lead to misfunctionality and spaghetti code.
+Optimization shall be done with code with possibly minimal further changes for effective delopment process.

 Frequent Issues and Troubleshooting
 --------